wazo-platform/wazo-confd-client/README.md

 #Pass the wizard
 c.wizard.create(wizard)

-#Get the XiVO configuration status
+#Get the Wazo configuration status
 configured = c.wizard.get()

 #Get informations about the system on which xivo-confd is installed